psybits/gopsydose/README.md

 ## Security/Privacy

 The issue is currently no files are encrypted and can't be until a proper implementation is done.
+See for more info: https://gitlab.com/cznic/sqlite/-/issues/105#note_1088508097

 Also since by default drug information is fetched using the psychonautwiki API, it would be wise not to spam their servers too much.
 The information is stored locally on first fetch and reused later for everything.
 This way even if the Internet goes down, the logger